 Where is the Project?

-The Lindahl Wind Project is located in Williams County, North Dakota, with portions of the Project in Lindahl, Tioga, and Sauk Valley townships.
-The vast majority of the Project is to be located in Lindahl Township.
-The proposed wind turbine locations will be finalized in the coming months and presented to Williams County and the North Dakota Public Service Commission for approval.
+The Lindahl Wind Project is located in Williams County, North Dakota, with portions of the project in Lindahl, Tioga, and Sauk Valley townships.
+The vast majority of the project is to be located in Lindahl Township.

 What is the size of the Project?